niplav/site/daygame_cost_benefit.md

 of their ratios and even publish them.

 Here, I collect cumulative date and lay ratios from several blogs.
-I don't count idates as dates, because it doesn't seem clear whether daygamers usually pay for them.
+I don't count idates as dates, because I'm not sure whether daygamers usually pay for them or not.

+Note that these numbers are just stats some guys wrote on the internet, usual qualifiers about the accuracy of these values apply.

+#### Roy Walker

 I am also not sure whether at some points "dates" was all dates combined, and later was split into "first date", "second date" etc. For simplicity I assume that in the beginning, "dates" simply referred to "first date".
 It still seems to be coherent.

-Note that these numbers are just stats some guys wrote on the internet, usual qualifiers about the accuracy of these values apply.

-#### Roy Walker

 [Roy Walker](https://roywalkerdaygame.wordpress.com/):